A household OS · Tasmania

 Larder

 The place where meals and the shopping list live together.
 What's already in the house, what's planned for the week, who's cooking on Wednesday.
 Both of your phones, one list.
-More about Larder →
+Start with Larder — it's free →

 Papers